solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 path with two lights active has half the performance!
 Adding branches to this shader has broken up the instruction stream into three basic blocks: the main outer scope, and one `if` block for each function call.
-Even though we're notionally doing less work, the compiler cannot pack out the issue width available in the hardware so performance drops.
+Even though we're notionally doing less work, the compiler cannot fill the issue width of the hardware and performance drops.

-For this generation of hardware branches therefore still count as "bad", but for quite a different reason to the early shader hardware.
-Note, you can still find this generation of hardware in some older mobile devices, so beware if you are targeting devices that are 5+ years old, but it's also now mostly consigned to history.
+For this generation of hardware branches are therefore still "bad", but for quite a different reason to the early shader hardware.
+Note, you can still find this generation of hardware in some older mobile devices, so beware if you are targeting devices that are 6+ years old, but it's also now mostly consigned to history.

 Scalar warp/wave hardware
 -------------------------